Seasonal & Event Marketing

 Link

-Halloween discount codes
+17. Halloween gift cards or discount codes

 Promotional image for Halloween featuring a discount code for Spirit website offering $20 off any one item

-Halloween gift-with-purchase campaign
+18. Halloween gift-with-purchase campaign

 Provide a digital gift, such as an e-book, template, or extra course module, with purchases made during the last few days leading up to Halloween.
 Software companies like Adobe use gift-with-purchase strategies to add value to their subscriptions and encourage sign-ups.
 This approach can increase the perceived value of your product.